workshopdemos/doggos-gse/README_BRIDGEFORGIT.md

 DOGGOS-CUST0## -> DOGGOS -> CUST0## -> COBOL -> DOGGOS##.CBL
 Edit an existing comment by adding something like THE in front of it.

 Then run the Git commands:
 git add .
-git commit -m "Adding a comment to the line ##"
+git commit -a "Addming a comment to the line ##"
 git push